pschraut/UnityPlayModeInspector/README.md

 When I write program code, such as new MonoBehaviour, I often want to visualize part of its internal state.

-This helps me to understand what it's really doing, what is especially important during development and thus allows me to iterate on features and fix bugs faster than not knowing.
+This helps me to understand what it's really doing, thus allows me to iterate on features and fix bugs faster than not knowing.

 Such internal state is mostly interesting for developers.
 I don't want to expose it to the regular Unity Inspector, where everybody working on the project gets then annoyed and perhaps overwhelmed by it.

 I don't want to write a custom Editor for every MonoBehaviour.

 I don't want to create or use an overly complex Inspector system and specify how to visualize certain things using a gazillion interconnected attributes.
-Been there, not my thing.

 For me, it's much simpler if I can just write EditorGUI code directly inside the MonoBehaviour with an `#if UNITY_EDITOR #endif` block around.